The Canvas Crisis: A Strategic Crossroads for the American University

 The "long-thinking" institution recognizes its real product is not a degree, but a reliable, high-value career path.
 If a university cannot protect its core "product delivery"—exams and coursework—from a protection-racket hacking model, it loses the moral and economic authority to demand ever-increasing prices.

 I love the way entrepreneurship works.
 While the current situation is frustrating, it creates a massive opportunity for disruption.
-This realization will eventually drive forward-thinking universities to seek lean, decentralized, or AI-integrated alternatives that do not suffer from the same vulnerabilities as the current giants.
+Forward-thinking universities will soon seek lean, decentralized, or AI-integrated alternatives.
+These systems will not suffer from the vulnerabilities of the current giants.
+Savvy entrepreneurs will create solutions to fill the emerging gaps revealed by the Canvas incident.

 The Choice Ahead